vanshikagarg18/Website-Article-Read-Aloud/README.md

 ## Requirements
 - Python: 3.x
 - newspaper3k: Install using pip install newspaper3k
-- nltk: Install using pip install nltk
-- gTTS: Install using pip install gTTS
+- pyttsx3: Install using pip install pyttsx3
-- pydub: Install using pip install pydub (required for playing the mp3 file)
+- ttkthemes: Install using pip install ttkthemes
+- Additional Dependencies: Install ffmpeg (for better audio support on some systems)

 ## How to Use
 1) Setup:
-- Ensure Python and the required packages are installed on your system.
+  - Ensure Python and the required packages are installed.
-- Install ffmpeg and add it to your system's PATH.
+  - Install ffmpeg and add it to your system's PATH (if needed).
 2) Run the Script:
   - Copy the provided code into a Python script file.
+  - Run the script using: python script.py
+3) Enter a URL:
-- Replace the article URL with the URL of the article you want to convert to speech.
+  - Paste the URL of an article into the text box.
+  - Click the "Convert & Play" button to start speech conversion.
+4) Control Speech Speed:
-- Execute the script to generate and play the audio.
+  - Use the "➖ Slow" and "➕ Fast" buttons to adjust the speech speed.
+5) Clear the Input:
+  - Click "Clear" to remove the entered URL.

+## Notes
+- The newspaper3k library may not work on all websites.
+Test with different URLs.
+- pyttsx3 runs offline, so an internet connection is not required.
+- Speech speed ranges from 75 WPM to 250 WPM.